-Chris McCarthy is the Vice President of Strategy & Innovation at Hopelab where he is excited to deepen its impact on the health and wellness of young people through design and systems thinking.
-He is also the Executive Director and Founder of the Innovation Learning Network.
+Chris McCarthy is the Vice President of Strategy & Design at Hopelab where he is excited to deepen its impact on the health and wellness of young people through design and systems thinking.
+He is also the Founder of the Innovation Learning Network.

 His work has been featured in the Harvard Business Review (Sept 2010), Bisognano and Kenney’s “Pursuing the Triple Aim: Seven Innovators Show the Way to Better Care, Better Health, and Lower Costs” (2012), as well as FastCompany, The New York Times, and many more.
 In his previous role at Kaiser Permanente’s Innovation Consultancy, he tackled safer medication administration for patients, more robust shift changes for nurses, exploring the social space of elders, and the care experience of transgender people.